-The Chemistry Laboratory is a joint unit operated by the CNRS, the École Normale Supérieure of Lyon and Université Lyon 1.
-It is currently managed by C. Andraud with this organization.
-It used to be directed by P. Sautet up to January 2011.
+The Chemistry Laboratory is a joint unit operated by the CNRS, the École normale Supérieure de Lyon and Claude Bernard Lyon 1 University.

 The Chemistry Laboratory spans a range of specialities in chemistry and physical chemistry It develops interdisciplinary research projects at the frontiers with biology, material sciences and physics.
 The research themes cover a wide spectrum of expertises in experimental chemistry (organic, inorganic and materials synthesis) together with characterization and modeling.
 The scientific interdisciplinary projects of the laboratory, which are partly related to societal issues (environment, health, defence, information and communication technologies, textiles) are centered on three themes: